Where Does Adidas Produce Its Training and Gym Apparel?

 Partnering With FuKi Gymwear

-If Adidas’ global sourcing strategy inspires your approach,
+If Adidas’ global sourcing strategy inspires your approach, FuKi Gymwear can help your brand build a similar supply chain foundation.

 👉 FuKi Gymwear can support your brand with:

-- High-quality gym & training apparel manufacturing
+• high-quality gym and training apparel manufacturing

-- Fast sampling + stable lead times
+• fast sampling with stable lead times

-- Sustainable material options
+• sustainable material options

 💬 A strong supply chain creates strong results — and we help brands build both.